CamilleFairbourn/Camille_R_Book/Module04-2.md

 ## [1] 19719.76
 ```

 Let's take a simple random sample of 5 of these universities and store the results in a vector called x.
 We will also calculate the mean for the sample.
+Notice that if you run the same code on your computer, you will not get the same answer as is shown here.
+This is because R draws a new sample of 5 colleges each time you run the command.

 ```r